 “to cast light on the status of the product and its context in the service of our stakeholders” – James Bach

-Since my job as a tester is to inform my client as early as possible about any potential risks that I feel may threaten the value or on-time successful completion of the project, then I must do testing, not simply checking.
-As testers, we must move the craft in a positive direction, and get away from simply doing only claims verification.
+Since my job as a tester is to inform my client as early as possible about any potential risks that I feel may threaten the value or on-time successful completion of the project, then I must be a tester, not simply a checker.
+This kind of answer is a much more compelling and holistic response, rather than simply saying something like “Finding bugs” or “Breaking things” (which we actually do not do, more on that here: Testers Don’t Break The Software).
+As testers, we must move the testing craft in a positive direction, and get away from simply doing only claims verification.
 Claims testing is important, but checking is only one piece of what testing actually is.
 Stop worrying about ‘green or red’ and instead focus on ‘does a problem exist?’.
 Ever been driving down the road, and smoke starts coming from the hood of your car?
 You are going to pull over, even if the engine light has not come on.
 Are you going to keep driving until that light tells you there is a problem?
 I hope not!
 I hope you would use your fantastic human brain to make a smart first-order measurement, and decide to pull over.
 You don’t need a red light to tell you there is a problem.
 Similarly in testing, a red light may mean nothing at all, while a green light may be deceiving you into thinking there are no problems, when in fact there may be – just open the hood and look! (or “bonnet” for my fellow testers across the pond)

 So, if I asked you how you tested something, what would your answer be?
 That you simply used your knowledge, years of experience and some tools?
 Not compelling enough!
 I want to hear about Capability, Scalability, Compatibility, Charisma.
 I want to hear about how your Flow testing varied from your Scenario testing and why those two are different.
 Tell me about the methods of testing you used.
 Tell me why the testing done was “good” enough.
 Tell me what roadblocks inhibited testing, and how you worked around those; or which still stand in your way.
 Tell me what you did not test – many testers forget to talk about that, leaving stakeholder wondering if they even considered certain items, lowering their confidence in our ability to explore for risk that matters.